-A foetus wrapped inside its foetal membranes with the placenta visible around the middle section.
-The placenta interfaces with the uterine wall to provide nourishment to the foetus.
+A fetus wrapped inside its fetal membranes with the placenta visible around the middle section.
+The placenta interfaces with the uterine wall to provide nourishment to the fetus.

 The development of eyes and spinal cords starts but embryos are at the most susceptible to defects during these days, because of the organogenesis (cells starting to form the internal organs.)

-The outer membrane has been removed here to reveal the foetus encased inside its amniotic sac.
+The outer membrane has been removed here to reveal the fetus encased inside its amniotic sac.

-Faces start to be shaped and each foetus grows from from 5-10 mm to 14-15 mm.
+Faces start to be shaped and each fetus grows from 5-10 mm to 14-15 mm.

 Placenta: Source of Nourishment

-This view of the foetus lying unwrapped from, and next to its placenta.
+This view of the fetus lying unwrapped from, and next to its placenta.
 This photo reveals the rich vascular structure of the placenta and the umbilical vessels.

 Whelping Day -33: Confirm Pregnancy by Touch